U

 What is Business Asset Disposal Relief (BADR)?

-Business Asset Disposal Relief (formerly Entrepreneurs' Relief) taxes qualifying gains from the disposal of business assets at a reduced flat rate — 14% for 2025/26 and 18% for 2026/27 (up from the previous 10%).
-There is a lifetime limit of £1 million of qualifying gains.
-BADR typically applies to sole traders, business partners, and directors or employees disposing of shares in their own company, subject to ownership and activity tests.
+BADR (formerly Entrepreneurs' Relief) taxes qualifying business-asset gains at a reduced flat rate — 14% for 2025/26 and 18% for 2026/27 (up from 10%) — with a £1 million lifetime limit.
+It applies to sole traders, partners, and directors/employees selling shares in their own trading company, subject to a two-year ownership and activity test.

 Sources